SonnetSaif/vanilla-GAN-from-scratch_PyTorch/README.md

 # Original GAN Implementation

-This repository contains an implementation of the Generative Adversarial Network (GAN) based on the original paper by Ian Goodfellow et al. The code is written in PyTorch and aims to generate realistic images using a GAN architecture.
+This repository contains an implementation of the Generative Adversarial Network (GAN) based on the original paper by Ian Goodfellow et al <href="https://arxiv.org/abs/1406.2661">.
+The code is written in PyTorch and aims to generate realistic images using a GAN architecture.

 ## Table of Contents